lihuiliullh/BiNet/readme.md

 There are 3 datasets: fbwq_full, fbwq_half and fbwq_30 (fbsimpleQA_half and fbsimpleQA_30)

+WebQuestionsSP contains both single hop questions and multiple hop (2hop) questions.
+It can be completed using the same strategy as metaQA 2hop which could bring performance improvement.

 ### QA Dataset

 Same as the original WebQuestionsSP QA dataset.